victorjonsson/jQuery-Form-Validator/README.md

  * Show help information automatically when input is focused
  * Validate given values immediately when input is blurred.
  * Make validation optional by adding attribute data-validation-optional="true" to the element.
 This means that the validation defined in data-validation only will take place in case a value is given.
+ * Make validation dependent on another input of type checkbox being checked by adding attribute data-validation-if-checked="name of checkbox input"

 ## Validate inputs on blur